Skynet966/Testimonials-Grid/README.md

 # Testimonials-Grid
 Learn to make CSS Grid the easy way with testimonials layout.

-Look at the running page :: https://skynet966.github.io/Testimonials-Grid/
+**Get a glace of final layout** :: https://skynet966.github.io/Testimonials-Grid/